rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 I've been reading about `.deb` files.
 They are debian package files that can be installed.
 I am also looking into the `dpkg` command to manipulate these files.

+---

+Ok, so the `program.deb` just turned out to be `steghide`.
+I unpacked it and used it but still, no passphrase is available.